-In a recent series of interviews, Amy Nystrand, Program Director of the Educators’ Cooperative asked members, “Why did you join the Educators’ Cooperative and what is one way it has helped you during this global crisis?” and the answer was validation of the incredible work that happens when teachers come together.
+“Why did you join the Educators’ Cooperative and what is one way it has helped you during this global crisis?”
+The answers below show validation of the incredible work that happens when teachers come together.

 Ada Collins, Tusculum Elementary Math Coach:

 I had gotten an email from my principal at the time, and I was just kind of in a transition time, I was switching from one school to another school, so I didn’t feel like I had that teacher community or that professional community that I could rely on and connect with, so I think that was a huge draw for me; knowing that this is like a collaborative community, and I can actually talk to teachers that are in Metro, but also are in other schools, in other districts.
 I thought that was really neat.
 How has it helped me?
 I wouldn’t be here without it.
 I don’t even know how to put into words what it’s done, except it’s definitely gotten me out of my comfort zone.
 The part of me that naturally listens, that has helped me build relationships that are in independent schools, and teachers that I would have never met before if I hadn’t joined.
 And then I just love when we do get together, whether it’s through the Coffee meetings, or through more formal, big events.
 It’s just so neat to hear ideas professionally, but even more so, just the realness and the conversation, and knowing the struggles you have are very similar to the ones that I have.
 And we’re not just talking about I can’t teach my kids to multiply.
 We’re talking about more broad, just big picture things, systems in place, in education, that aren’t necessarily things that we can control right away, but it is something I think we can discuss and have conversations about.
 So that’s what I really love, of course getting classroom ideas and teaching ideas, but also having those deeper conversations.